 What does one achieve with a motorsports-inspired SUV?
 It is certainly not going to get more Karens and their trust-fund backed brood into one.
 Unless it is going to kick start its own motorsports programme, these fanciful concepts are nothing but a vapid gush of short-lived publicity.
-However, when it comes to the Ford Mustang Mach-E 1400 SUV concept, there is something to get excited over.
+However, when it comes to the Mustang Mach-E 1400 SUV concept, there is something to get excited over.

 As the ‘1400’ figure implies, the Mach-E 1400 boasts a peak power output of 1400hp, or 1044kW.
 And in theme with the production Mach-E’s all-electric SUV, it still delivers an all-electric thrust.

 Unlike the production model, its 56.8kWh battery comprises of manganese cobalt pouch cells.
 Fancy, but not as fancy as the concept’s use of seven electric motors to achieve its 1044kW boast.
 That is five more than the range-topping Mach-E.

 Three of the seven motors are fitted to the front differential with the other four attached to the rear differential.
 As it is with any electric car, the SUV can be front-, rear-, or all-wheel drive, depending on the situation.
 And this is where the Mach-E 1400 takes on an interesting twist.

 Unlike Ford’s previous all-electric motorsports concept, the one-off Mustang Cobra Jet 1400 dragster, the Mach-E 1400 is built for track duties and gymkhana sessions well.
 Developed in collaboration between Ford Performance and aftermarket specialists RTR Vehicles, the SUV is no straight-line spearhead.
 Strange, coming from something based on an SUV, a body type isn’t wieldy or spritely by nature.